xitu/gold-miner/article/2020/5-chrome-extensions-for-developers-productivity.md

 # 5 Chrome Extensions For Improving Developers’ Productivity

-#### Five Chrome Extensions to stay focused and to facilitate your daily workflow as a developer.

 ![](https://cdn-images-1.medium.com/max/2070/1*uPEdYbuRJZtwpa8YfgBefw.jpeg)

 **Extensions** are small programs that personalize and add new features to your browser.
 You can customize **Chrome** and your browsing experience by adding extensions from the [Chrome Web Store.](https://chrome.google.com/webstore/category/extensions?hl=en)